The year 2020 was a challenging time for many businesses all over the world.

-Hopefully, you’ve learnt a thing or two about the current state of click fraud and how it’s changed over the past twelve months.
+Hopefully, you’ve learned a thing or two about the current state of click fraud and how it’s changed over the past twelve months.

 If you like what you’ve read, then you’ll be pleased to know that this article was only a summary of our click fraud report.